perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 There are 2 ways to export the configuration, both ways end up in a text file with the SPPT table:

-<u>Method 1</u>: A more complex method is to write the new SPPT table in the registry from the Write SPPT button, this key is located in
+<b><u>Method 1</u></b>: A more complex method is to write the new SPPT table in the registry from the Write SPPT button, this key is located in
 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class\{4d36e968-e325-11ce-bfc1-08002be10318}\`

 * There are some numbered keys here, choose the one that matches the bus number you have written down before: 0003\PP_PhmSoftPowerPlayTable in my system.